 Dry season management of a beef business — New and improved!

-“Whether readers are running 10 head or 10,000 head, there are fundamental nutrition, grazing management and herd structure principles that apply to all beef operations,” said Principal Extension Officer and co-author, Joe Rolfe.
+“Whether you are running 10 head or 10,000 head, there are fundamental nutrition, grazing management and herd structure principles that apply to all beef operations,” said Principal Extension Officer and co-author, Joe Rolfe.
 “No matter the herd size, the key challenge remains the same: balancing cattle numbers with seasonal grass supplies.”

 “Successful drought and dry season management depends on early planning and having an open mind to all options.
 Regardless of where you are in Queensland ‘no rain-no grass-no cattle’ is the fundamental management principle for all beef producers,” said Principal Extension Officer, Joe Rolfe.